 - 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
-In the Navigation pane, select the Region for the placement group. - 3.
-In the Navigation pane, click Placement Groups. - 4.
+In the navigation bar, select the region for the placement group. - 3.
+In the navigation pane, click Placement Groups. - 4.
 Click Create Placement Group. - 5.
 In the Create Placement group dialog box, provide a unique name for the placement group, and then click Yes, Create.